How To Name A Power of Attorney

-A power of attorney is generally appointed either for a specific purpose (for example, to sign a document when your cannot be present to sign) or as protection in case you become incapacitated or incompetent.
-If you should become incapacitated or incompetent and not have a power of attorney, no one can legally handle your financial and legal affairs.
+A Power of Attorney is generally appointed either for a specific purpose (for example, to sign a document when you cannot be present to sign) or as protection in case you become incapacitated or incompetent.
+If you should become incapacitated or incompetent and do not have a POA, no one can legally handle your financial and legal affairs.
 If a POA has been appointed, however, there will be no lapse in your ability to control finances or legal matters, as the agent will be able to act on your behalf.

 - Bill paying

 - Investments, including the management or sale of any stocks or bonds

 - Managing insurance, including overseeing the payment of any premiums